 A distribution to a Residual Owner that is a non-U.S. person will not be subject to the 30% withholding tax provided that (1) the conditions described in the preceding paragraph are met and (2) the distribution does not constitute an "excess inclusion" (but only, in the case of a Single-Tier Series or a Lower-Tier REMIC Pool in a Double-Tier Series, to the extent the Mortgages were originated after July 18, 1984).
 Excess inclusions are subject to a 30% withholding tax in all events when distributions are made (or when the interest in the Residual Class is disposed of).
-The Code grants the Treasury authority to issue regulations requiring withholding earlier if necessary to prevent avoidance of tax.
-The preamble to the REMIC Regulations indicates that the Service is considering this issue.
+The Code grants the Treasury Department authority to issue regulations requiring withholding earlier if necessary to prevent avoidance of tax.
+The preamble to the REMIC Regulations indicates that the Internal Revenue Service is considering this issue.
 Residual Owners that are non-U.S. persons should consult their own tax advisors.
-Temporary Treasury regulations may accelerate the time for withholding with respect to excess inclusions allocable to Non-U.S. persons that invest in a partnership (or in another type of pass-through entity) that holds a Residual Class.
-Accordingly, the withholding obligation may apply even in the absence of the receipt of cash by the partnership.